oracle-livelabs/oci/oci-multicloud-connectivity/access-oci-vm/access-vm.md

     ![Copy Public Key Contents](images/cloudshell-4.png)

 ## Task 2: Launch a Virtual Machine
+Set up a private subnet instead of public
 1. From the Navigation Menu, under **Compute**, click on **Instances**.
     ![Navigate to Instances](images/instance-1.png)
 2. On the **Create Instance**